Master of Science in Nursing

 - Includes a three-year, innovative curriculum leading to RN licensure and advanced practice nurse (APN) board certification in your chosen specialty

-- Is an intensive program beginning each year in September
+- Is a full-time, intensive program beginning each year in September

 At the successful completion of this program you will be granted both a Bachelor of Science in Nursing and a Master of Science, Nursing.

 This course of study will provide you with the knowledge and experience you need to begin a career in health care as a nurse practitioner.

 At the time you apply, you will select you advanced practice specialty.
 Below are the options you have in this program.

 Nurse Practitioner Program Tracks